-The thin skin around the eye is susceptible to showing the first signs of ageing.
+The skin around the eye area is very thin, and is therefore susceptible to showing the first signs of ageing.

-One of the main reasons a middle-aged face appears old and tired is excess fat and wrinkled, drooping skin on the upper and lower eyelids.
+One of the main reasons a middle-aged face appears aged is due to excess fat and wrinkled, drooping skin on the upper eyelids.

 Part one: education and consultation